 Felix suddenly thought back to his first encounter with the warlock and the odd phenomenon where he could only make out a facial feature after an emotion was portrayed and drew the conclusion that the warlock probably had some sort of glamour protecting his identity since he lacked a mask.

-Note to self: Tell Flex about findings.
+Note to self: Tell Flex about findings, he thought briefly.

 Once again, he didn't know where to take the conversation, stewing in his own personal pot of awkwardness.

 He was saved by his father entering the room.